awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-share.md

 You can use AWS Resource Access Manager \(RAM\) to share a transit gateway for VPC attachments across accounts or across your organization in AWS Organizations\.
 Take the following into account when you want to share a transit gateway\.

-An AWS Site\-to\-Site VPN attachment must be in the same AWS account\.
+An AWS Site\-to\-Site VPN attachment must be created in the same AWS account that owns the transit gateway\.

 An attachment to a Direct Connect gateway uses a transit gateway association and can be in the same AWS account as the Direct Connect gateway, or a different one from the Direct Connect gateway\.